 - Turn down the freezer temperature.
 Your freezer should be set to between 0 and 5 degrees F to keep food deeply frozen.
 This temperature range is also the best for quick ice production.

 - Open the freezer door less frequently.
 This dramatically slows ice production because it increases the temperature inside.
 Try to open the freezer only when you need to—not every five minutes to see if your slow ice maker has improved.

-- Keep the freezer well-stocked: Having little or no food in the freezer makes it hard for the unit to maintain the consistently low temperature needed to create ice.
-Strive to keep the freezer at least half-filled at all times, stocking it with water bottles as necessary to add more bulk.
+- Keep the freezer well stocked.
+When the freezer has little or no food inside, it has to work harder to maintain the consistently low temperature needed to create ice.
+Strive to keep the freezer at least half-filled, stocking it with water bottles as necessary to add more bulk.
 Of course, you don’t want to overfill the appliance either, as this could restrict airflow and lead to warm and cool pockets inside the freezer.

-- Ensure nothing is too close to the ice maker: This could block the sweep arm and cause the ice maker to stop working.
-Leave the sweep arm and ice bin free and clear of any food or other frozen items.
+- Ensure nothing is too close to the ice maker.
+Objects inside a fully stocked freezer may block the sweep arm and cause the ice maker to stop working.
+Leave the sweep arm and ice bin clear of any food or other items.

-- Replace the water filter: If your fridge has one, and it hasn’t been replaced lately, complete this task now.
+- Replace the water filter.
+If your fridge has a water filter and it hasn’t been replaced lately, complete this task now.
 A clogged water filter could be blocking water flow to the ice maker, causing it to run slowly.
-Once a new filter is installed, allow it to go through several cycles before using the ice your freezer makes.
+Once a new filter is installed, allow it to go through several ice-making cycles before you use the ice.